-Another excellent question.
-So, the context which is most likely for this question is normally when there is a younger athlete who may want to have Mum or Dad (or both) take part in the sessions.
-Or when an athlete has been referred to us directly from a sporting coach and that coach feels like it would be beneficial if they were privy to the conversations that we were having regarding that athlete’s mental development.
+This is another excellent question.
+For example, when there is a younger athlete who may want to have Mum or Dad take part in the sessions.
+Or maybe a sporting coach has referred an athlete to us.
+And that coach feels like it would be beneficial if they were privy to the conversations that we were having regarding that athlete’s mental development.

 The answer to this question is yes but with an asterisk.

-And by that, I mean there are a few conditions or recommendations if you are going to have other people take part in your sessions.
+There are a few conditions or recommendations if you are going to have other people take part in your psychology sessions.

 Now there are a few different reasons for that, but one of the main ones is that irrespective of whether or not you are having face-to-face sessions or they’re taking place via video conference, there are a few things that we would do differently if we were delivering sessions to one individual compared to if we were delivering sessions to two or three people.

-The second condition (recommendation) is really just a reminder that we are trained to make sure that 100% of our energy and effort is put into helping only the client.
+The second recommendation is really just a reminder that we are trained to make sure that 100% of our energy and effort is put into helping only the client.